openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

    Content-Length: 1
    X-Object-Meta-PIN: 1234

-Next, upload the manifest you created that indicates the container where the object segments reside.
-Note that uploading additional segments after the manifest is created causes the concatenated object to be that much larger but you do not need to recreate the manifest file for subsequent additional segments.
+Next, upload the manifest.
+This manifest specifies the container where the object segments reside.
+Note that if you upload additional segments after you create the manifest, the concatenated object becomes that much larger but you do not need to recreate the manifest file for subsequent additional segments.

 Upload manifest request: HTTP
 -----------------------------